k8snetworkplumbingwg/multi-networkpolicy-iptables/e2e/README.md

 ### How to test e2e

 This requires [Bats](https://github.com/bats-core/bats-core) for test runner.
-Please instal bats (e.g. dnf, apt and so on).
+Please install bats (e.g. dnf, apt and so on).

 ```
 $ git clone https://github.com/k8snetworkplumbingwg/multi-networkpolicy-iptables